Create Your Own NFT Smart Contract

-What’s really interesting about Stake DAO NFTs (and others like them) is that they have programmed functions – access to particular trading strategies and rewards, for example – depending on how much crypto you’ve staked.
-The tokens themselves might look like playing cards and have their own designs – but their value and utility is the way they interact with the Stake DAO protocol and the different things they unlock for users.
-And all of this is determined by the totally unique smart contract they’re powered by.
+What’s really interesting about Stake DAO NFTs (and others like them) is that they have programmed functions – access to particular trading strategies and rewards.
+For example – depending on how much crypto you’ve staked.
+The tokens themselves might look like playing cards and have their own designs.
+Their value and utility is the way they interact with the Stake DAO protocol and the different things they unlock for users.
+All of this is determined by the totally unique smart contract they’re powered by.

 - NFTs Going Meta

-Both of the above are great examples of how NFTs go beyond simple “items” and are really about whatever has been programmed into them by the creator.
+Both of the above are great examples of how NFTs go beyond simple “items”.
+They are really about whatever has been programmed into them by the creator.

-You’re probably starting to realise that NFTs are a lot more than just pictures.
-Tokenized ownership gives creators complete control over any different asset, and one place where that has important utility is managing sensitive personal documents and data.
+You’re probably starting to realize that NFTs are a lot more than just pictures.
+Tokenized ownership gives creators complete control over any different asset.
+One place where that has important utility is managing sensitive personal documents and data.

-Let’s say you’re renting out your home, and have given the tenant their lease document in the form of an NFT.
+Let’s say you’re renting out your home.
+You have given the tenant their lease document in the form of an NFT.
 Rather than use an intermediary to draw up a contract and manage it, you can simply program your NFT lease to be transferred back to yourself when the term comes to an end.

 The same utility can also be useful for personal data.
-Let’s say you hold a birth certificate or university qualification in tokenized format and need to present it to a third party: you can simply transfer access to the document for a set period of time, taking it back once this time limit is reached.
+Let’s say you hold a birth certificate or university qualification in tokenized format and need to present it to a third party.
+You can simply transfer access to the document for a set period of time, taking it back once reaching the time limit.

-This enables you to retain absolute control over who has your data, and for how long – no more storage on big servers, or offering up your personal information to advertisers.
-Digital ownership programmed via smart contracts means power is given back to the individual.
+This enables you to retain absolute control over who has your data, and for how long.
+No more storage on big servers, or offering up your personal information to advertisers.
+Digital ownership via smart contracts means power is given back to the individual.

 And last but not least – let’s talk cold hard crypto.
 In web3, the creator economy is one of the areas being disrupted the most, and it’s all thanks to digital ownership on the blockchain.

 As a real-world artist or designer, you get paid just one time.
-But the digital space is different – here, you can programme your tokenized creation, be it metaverse fashion, an album on a limited release or a piece of journalism – to pay you not just at the initial purchase, but after every subsequent sale, in perpetuity.
+But the digital space is different, you can program your tokenized creation, be it metaverse fashion, an album on a limited release or a piece of journalism – to pay you not just at the initial purchase, but after every subsequent sale, in perpetuity.
 How does that look in practice?

 Say you create an album and sell it as an NFT to your friend Jess.
-You’d receive the sale price in that first transaction; but thanks to the token’s smart contract, you can also receive a percentage of the sale price when Jess eventually sells it on.
-And this will happen for every single sale, forever, if you’ve deterlined it in the smart contract at the point of creation.
+You’d receive the sale price in that first transaction.
+Thanks to the token’s smart contract, you can also receive a percentage of the sale price when Jess eventually sells it on.
+This will happen for every single sale, forever, if you’ve determined it in the smart contract at the point of creation.

-We’ve covered just a few of the things smart contracts are capable of executing, but the point is already clear: being able to mint an NFT with your own bespoke smart contract gives you, the individual, incredible power over your digital life.
+We’ve covered just a few of the things smart contracts are capable of executing.
+The point is already clear: being able to mint an NFT with your own bespoke smart contract gives you, the individual, incredible power over your digital life.

 But basic coding literacy is holding us back.
 If only there was a way to write your own smart contract without needing years of background dev experience to code it.